Our Platform. Your Vision.

 Last Visit | LAST_VISIT

-is specifically for 6 months or more - if you want this to be a different time, do not add this rule and instead make a segment to use in an alert.
+This attribute is specifically preset for 6 months or more.
+If you want this to be a different time, do not add this rule and instead make a segment to use in an alert.
 You will then use the Customer Segment Rule to apply a last visit rule to meet your needs.

 Custom Attribute | CUSTOM_ATTRIBUTE_RULE